How to Journal – A Beginner’s Guide to Journaling

 Creating a Writing Routine

+The best journals are the ones that you put your soul into.
 Because this is yours and only yours, it’s okay to go about journaling differently.
 There are no concrete rules you can fail to meet.
 In fact, put failure out of your mind completely.

-For starters, your journal doesn’t have to be a notebook.
+For starters, your new journal doesn’t have to be a notebook.
 You can choose lined, blank, or grid paper.
 It can be a sketchbook.
 I’ve even seen some people use thrifted books (yes, actual novels) to draw, write, and collect trinkets in.

 Bullet journals are an attractive option for the many ideas you can find online for making your journal extra special.